Live Gold Price Chart

 Newmont Corporation (NEM)

-World’s largest gold miner by production volume and market capitalization.
+World’s largest gold miner by production volume and market capitalisation.
+Operations across North America, South America, Africa, and Australia.
+Produced approximately 6.8 million ounces in 2025.

 Barrick Gold (GOLD)